tytydraco/yessleep/out/How_I_gave_birth_to_my_shadow_and_why_its_a_complicated_relationship.md

 I looked at him and the indifference he was emanating made me shudder again.

 "You’re…Russian?" - my lips barely moved: suddenly stiff.
-As if they weren'r a part of my body anymore.
+As if they weren't a part of my body anymore.

 He just shrugged.